gui-lizarza/image-deblurring-neural-nets/README.md

 #### TensorFlow version: 2.0.0

 ##### These notebooks were made for an undergraduate research project concerning "Image restoration with machine learning techniques".
-The file RelatorioFinal.pdf is the report (in portuguese) of such project.
-This research was made by Guilherme A. Lizarzaburu (guilherme.a.lizarzaburu@gmail.com) with support from Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) and Universidade de São Paulo (USP).
+The research was done by Guilherme A. Lizarzaburu (guilherme.a.lizarzaburu@gmail.com) with support from Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) and Universidade de São Paulo (USP).